cerebralnomad/Recipe-Scribe/README.md

 • gravy ingredient 1
 • gravy ingredient 2

-Unnumbered lines in the directions will be indented 3 spaces.
+Unnumbered lines in the directions will be indented 3 spaces unless preceeded by a period.

 ### Directions example
 If you enter: